supserrr/momo-data/README.md

 - Verify web server is running on correct port

 **Database errors**
-- Check SQLite file permissions
+- Check MySQL server is running and accessible
+- Verify database credentials in environment variables
-- Verify database schema is up to date
+- Ensure database schema is up to date
-- Review database logs for constraint violations
+- Review MySQL logs for constraint violations

 ### Logs